Pawsey-Internships/pawsey-version-control/_episodes/access_tokens.md

 <img src="../fig/token-gitforwindows.JPG" width="500">

-The GCM via BitGash automatically stores the PAT, therefore the process only needs to be performed once.
+The GCM via GitBash automatically stores the PAT, therefore the process only needs to be performed once.
 In future cloning, pushing, or pulling the PAT will be automatically retrieved using the GCM.

 Here you can find additional [Instructions for GCM](https://github.com/GitCredentialManager/git-credential-manager) from the official GitHub Repository.